 6. Story Time

-Sometimes story time is just you and a good book, or it could be you and a small one curled up on a porch swing practicing your best Wild Things voice.
+Story time could just be you and a good book, or it could be you, a little one, and your best Wild Things voice.
 It can also involve a whole gaggle of people hanging on every word as you spin a yarn or recount a misadventure.
 Whatever your version of story time, the front porch is a place to get lost in or act out a tale.

 A pre-bedtime ritual of brushing and braiding your child's hair — or your own! — while sitting on the front porch is a great way to bring your day to a close.
 And the absence of blue light before bed should make your sleep all the better, so maybe you'll magically become one of those morning people.